pyca/cryptography/docs/fernet.rst

                         provided (or is ``None``), the age of the message is not considered.
 If any token is older than the ``ttl`` then an exception will be raised.
-        :returns list(bytes): A list of secure messages that cannot be read or altered without the key.
-Each is URL-safe base64-encoded.
-                        Each is referred to as a "Fernet token".
+        :returns bytes: A secure message that cannot be read or altered without the key.
+This is URL-safe base64-encoded.
+This is referred to as a "Fernet token".
         :raises cryptography.fernet.InvalidToken: If a ``token`` is in any way invalid, this exception
                                                   is raised.
 A token may be